aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-low-resolution-barcode/_index.md

 ---

-## 5. Very Low Resolution, Width ≈ 40 px
+## 5. Very low resolution, width ≈ 40 px

 At **40 px width**, the barcode is near the practical resolution limit.
 Modules are roughly 1 pixel wide, and even slight blur or interpolation can break recognition.